OCamlPro/freeton_ocaml_sdk/sphinx/about.rst

 About
 =====

-This project implements an OCaml binding to the TON-SDK and a set of tools in OCaml to interact with Free TON, in particular the 'ft' command-line wallet.
+This project implements an OCaml-Rust binding to the TON-SDK, and a Graphql client to interact with the node.

 Authors